emergency exit to google

 All you need to do is fill out our basic info form which you can receive by emailing lynnl@pathway-project.co.uk and Lynn will get back to you with the application documents you will need to apply.

-We have a range of exciting volunteering opportunities including everything from general day-to-day administration at our Hope Centre offices; this could include helping keep our systems up to date or typing up client notes to name but a few of the tasks.
+We have a range of exciting volunteering opportunities including general day-to-day administration at our Hope Centre offices; this could include helping keep our systems up to date or typing up client notes to name but a few of the tasks.

 Helpline – providing emotional and practical support over the phone on our busy 24-hour helpline.